 \subsubsection{Medical Indications}

 The \textit{Medical Indications} dataset is based on the \texttt{DrugBank} (version 5.1.12)~\cite{wishart2018drugbank}.
-We obtain access to the DrugBank on October 4th, 2024, via the academic license (for research purposes only).
-Our GitHub and Zenodo repositories do not contain the raw data from the DrugBank, but the reader can apply for the academic license.\footnote{Here is the link to the DrugBank's academic license: \href{https://go.drugbank.com/releases/5-1-12}{https://go.drugbank.com/releases/5-1-12}} We extract 2 fields from this knowledge base: \begin{enumerate} \item \textbf{Name}, which specifies the official name of the drug or the chemical (e.g., Lepirudin). \item \textbf{Indication}, which is a text field that describes the indication of the drug.
-If this field consists of multiple sentences, we keep only the first sentence (e.g., \say{Lepirudin is indicated for anticoagulation in adult patients with acute coronary syndromes (ACS) such as unstable angina and acute myocardial infarction without ST elevation.}) \end{enumerate}
+We obtained access to the \texttt{DrugBank} on October 4th, 2024, via the academic license (for research purposes only).
+Our code repository does not contain the raw data from the \texttt{DrugBank}, but the reader can apply for the academic license.\footnote{Here is the link to the \texttt{DrugBank}'s academic license: \href{https://go.drugbank.com/releases/5-1-12}{https://go.drugbank.com/releases/5-1-12}} We extract 2 fields from this knowledge base: \begin{enumerate}[itemsep=1pt,topsep=2pt] \item \textbf{Name}, which specifies the official name of the drug or the chemical (e.g., Lepirudin). \item \textbf{Indication}, which is a text field that describes the indication of the drug.
+If this field consists of multiple sentences, we keep only the first sentence (e.g., \enquote{Lepirudin is indicated for anticoagulation in adult patients with acute coronary syndromes (ACS) such as unstable angina and acute myocardial infarction without ST elevation.}) \end{enumerate}